tulz-app/laminext/website/src/main/resources/doc/fetch/circe.md

 ## Decoding errors

-When the response can not be parsed/decoded, the event stream will emit the underlying `io.circe.Error`.
+When the response can not be parsed/decoded, the event stream will emit an `ResponseDecodeFailed` containing the underlying `io.circe.Error` as well as the original response.